 After hiking over mountain streams and through tropical forests, it's time to visit a working coffee farm.
 Here guest will learn the process of harvesting and processing the coffee beans before enjoying a delicious tasting.
 The tour ends back on the streets of Salento amid the colorful homes, street musicians, and handicraft markets.

-Tours that Include Coffee Finca - Hiking - Explore Salento
+Itineraries with Coffee Finca - Hiking - Explore Salento

 Check off three unforgettable cities on this whirlwind 10-day tour starting with Bogotá's Spanish colonial sites and buzzing nightlife.
 You'll then fly to the heart of Colombia's Zona Cafetera for an overnight at a coffee farm where you'll hike the green mountains of Cocora Valley, dotted with towering palm trees.
 From here, head to Medellín—a city with outdoor art and spring-like weather—before ending on the Caribbean coast where you'll explore the romantic streets of Cartagena's Old Town.